STRIDES-Codes/ACT/README.md

 ## Installation and Setup
 ### Docker image
-**ACT** has a pre-built docker image in [dockerhub](https://hub.docker.com/repository/docker/nciccbr/strides_act).
-Running **ACT** using this docker image is the easiest way to run docker.
-In order to run the **ACT** docker image all you need is the docker engine installed on your computer.
-Please follow the instructions on the docker's [website](https://docs.docker.com/engine/install/) to install docker engine.
+**ACT** has a pre-built Docker image on [Docker Hub](https://hub.docker.com/repository/docker/nciccbr/strides_act).
+Using the **ACT** Docker image is the simplest way to run **ACT**—you need only Docker Engine installed on your computer.
+Please follow the instructions on the [Docker website](https://docs.docker.com/engine/install/) to install Docker Engine.

-Once, docker engine is install you can run **ACT** list this:
+Once Docker Engine is installed **ACT** can be run as follows:

 ```
 $ docker run -v /var/run/docker.sock:/var/run/docker.sock -v `pwd`:/data2 nciccbr/strides_act:v1.1.0 agct build --repo-url https://github.com/CCBR/AAsap.git --img-name ccbr_aasap --output /data2/AAsap
 ```

 ### Dockerfile

 A local docker image can be built using the provided [Dockerfile](https://raw.githubusercontent.com/STRIDES-Codes/ACT/main/Dockerfile).
-You will need docker engine installed on your computer for building a docker image.
-Please follow the instructions on the docker's [website](https://docs.docker.com/engine/install/) to install docker engine.
+You will need Docker Engine installed on your computer for building a Docker image.
+Please follow the instructions the [Docker website](https://docs.docker.com/engine/install/) to install Docker Engine.

-Once you have a local copy of the Dockerfile and you have docker engine installed, you build the docker image list this:
+Once you have a local copy of the Dockerfile and you have Docker Engine installed, you build the docker image like this:

 ```
 $ docker build -f Dockerfile --no-cache -t strides_act .
 ```
-If all goes well, you should be able to list the docker image *strides_act* using:
+If all goes well, you should be able to list the Docker image *strides_act* using:
 ```
 $ docker image ls
 REPOSITORY    TAG    IMAGE ID    CREATED    SIZE